d3CryptoDreamer/d3CryptoDreamer/README.md

-UK-based Full Stack Developer, involved in the Cryptosphere since 2013 and have been building in it ever since.
+AI-Blockchain-based Full Stack Developer, involved in the Cryptosphere since 2013 and have been building in it ever since.

 Current Projects:
 - polymarket sports and crypto market maker bot.